 “There are many more Janiahs in IDOC custody,” Vanessa del Valle of the MacArthur Justice Center said in a statement that some women’s advocates find threatening due to its implications for female inmates.
 “Until IDOC overhauls its policies and procedures and until staff is effectively retrained, trans women in IDOC custody remain at great risk for sexual violence and abuse.”

 The fear of women’s advocates like Sheila Jeffreys that men could become the dominant population in women’s prisons seem plausible.
 Currently, only 6.8 percent of female inmates in the US are women, even now that men who identify as transgender women are included in those statistics.
 Most of these women are incarcerated for property crimes.
 Meanwhile, 21 percent of men who identify as transgender women have spent time in prison or jail, compared with five percent of the rest of the population.
-In United Kingdom prisons, more than half of transgender inmates are sexual offenders.
+In United Kingdom prisons, 48% of transgender inmates are sexual offenders.
 The UK’s policy of allowing inmates to choose their sex and be housed accordingly had to be partially reversed in February after several biologically male transgender inmates sexually attacked imprisoned women.

 Read more on this story